trev-dev/dotfiles-old/qtile/readme.md

 ## Todos
 - [x] Figure out how to run arbitrary functions in keybindings instead of executible scripts.
 - [x] Fix backlight functions
-- [ ] Find a sweet background to match the color scheme
+- [x] Find a sweet background to match the color scheme (ended up just making one)